robwhitaker/mmp-website/TESTING.md

 The bookmark refers to an entry in persistant storage which the Reader application automatically keeps so it can bring the reader back to where they left off last time they visited the site.

-#### Checkpoint
+#### Reflow Checkpoint

 When a reflow occurs, the renderer does its best to remember where the reader was in the book and to put the reader back there.
-It does this using a checkpoint, which refers to a paragraph or heading on the current page which the renderer takes note of in case it needs to jump back there.
+It does this using a reflow checkpoint, which refers to a paragraph or heading on the current page which the renderer takes note of after most navigation events in order to mark the reader's place.